State of Washington Classified Job Specification

 Exercises independent judgment under a broad policy charter to set agency safety and health program goals, objectives, policies and procedures; sets long-range strategies to comply with governmental policies and procedures;

-Manages a staff of safety and health professionals representing different sub- technological specializations, including staff development, computer technology, fire technology, industrial hygiene, industrial engineering, management effectiveness measurement, qualitative analysis and motor vehicle operations;
+Manages a staff of safety and health professionals representing different sub-technological specializations, including staff development, computer technology, fire technology, industrial hygiene, industrial engineering, management effectiveness measurement, qualitative analysis and motor vehicle operations;

-Creates new and varying loss control programs designed to minimize accidents/ injuries and related costs for employees, clients and public visitors;
+Creates new and varying loss control programs designed to minimize accidents/injuries and related costs for employees, clients and public visitors;

-Manages the department's safety training program;
+Manages the agency/higher education institution’s safety training program;

 Monitors employee reports of safety hazards and safety committee operations;